postman-solutions-eng/backstage-postman-plugin/packages/postman/README.md

 ## Dependencies

-To run this Postman plugin in Backstage, follow the installion steps [here](https://github.com/postman-solutions-eng/backstage-postman-plugin#installation).

 *Important:* Please note that the frontend plugin will not function without the backend plugin.

-Refer to the installation steps for the backend plugin [here](https://github.com/postman-solutions-eng/backstage-postman-plugin?tab=readme-ov-file#configure-postman-backend-plugin-for-backstage).
+Refer to the installation steps for the backend plugin [here]([https://github.com/postman-solutions-eng/backstage-postman-plugin?tab=readme-ov-file#configure-postman-backend-plugin-for-backstage](https://github.com/postman-solutions-eng/backstage-postman-plugin?tab=readme-ov-file#installation)).

 ## Getting Started